mikekistler/aspnet-openapi-examples/README.md

 <!-- cspell:ignore aspnet openapi -->

-Examples of using ASP.NET to create OpenAPI v3 API definitions
+Examples of using ASP.NET to create OpenAPI v3 API definitions.

+This guide focuses on generating OpenAPI from a Minimal APIs ASP.NET application.
+It is also possible to generate OpenAPI for controller-based applications, but some details will vary from the information below.

 ## Schemas